 Different parameters such as bone density, implant geometry and surgical techniques play a major role in achieving optimal implant primary stability.
 Understanding these parameters will allow us to predictably plan our future loading protocol (immediate, early or delayed).

-During this presentation, scientific and clinical rationale will be presented in order to give the clinician an evidence-based approach, for immediate or early loading protocol, in everyday clinical situations, by using implants with versatile thread geometry adapted to different bone densities.
+During this presentation, the scientific and clinical rationale will be presented in order to give the clinician an evidence-based approach, for immediate or early loading protocol, in everyday clinical situations, by using implants with versatile thread geometry adapted to different bone densities.